 Each year, City of Boroondara participates in the Victorian Government’s state-wide Local Government Community Satisfaction Survey.

-The survey data provides us with a local community perspective on our service delivery performance over the past year and useful insight into where we should focus efforts to make improvements to meet changing community expectations.
+The survey data provides us with the local community’s perspective on our service delivery performance over the past year, and is a useful insight into where we should focus efforts to improve and meet changing community expectations.

 About the survey

 The Community Satisfaction Survey is conducted by an independent research consultant, JWS Research, on behalf of the Department of Environment, Land, Water and Planning.
 Each year it asks a representative sample of community members to rate their satisfaction with a range of council services.